teleport-network/teleport-documents/intro/README.md

 #### XIBC client
-There are currently two types of client implementations for alternative relay approach:
+There are currently two types of client implementations for alternative relay approaches:

 Light client (for XIBC light client relayer)